Maddison Bullock

-Maddison Bullock (born May 25, 1992 in Lone Tree, Colorado) is an American actress, producer, screen writer and former competitive figure skater.
+Maddison Bullock (born May 25, 1992 in Colorado) is an American actress, producer, screen writer and former competitive figure skater.
 She is the owner of a production company called Bankable Pictures.
 Since 2012, she has made dozens of appearances in both television and film roles.
 She trained at the United States Olympic Training Center in Colorado for Figure Skating and competed for Team USA with the Los Angeles Ice Theater.
 She volunteers as a young girls ambassador for the anti-bullying organization Boo2Bullying.

 Personal life

-Bullock was raised in Denver, Colorado and spent most of her childhood at her family's second home in Winter Park, CO.
+Bullock was raised in Denver and spent most of her childhood at her family's second home in Winter Park, Colorado.
 Her father worked at a ski resort in Winter Park as an instructor and Bullock took skiing lessons during childhood.
 She began figure skating lessons as a toddler and later competing nationally and internationally, representing the United States, as a singles skater.
 She taught figure skating classes while competing as a competitive skater during her 20-year career.

 She developed an interest in film and television making while attending college in Southern California at the University of California, Los Angeles.
 She graduated from the University of California, Los Angeles's screenwriting program in 2022.
 While attending college, she majored in History and took courses in production and co-founded UCLA's Intercollegiate Figure Skating Team.